vvzhukov/Multi_prompt_mongo/README.md

 2. **Fetch Requests**: Fetch `batch_size` LLM requests from a MongoDB collection.
 3. **Process Requests**: Use a language model (default `roneneldan/TinyStories-33M`) to process each request.
 4. **Write Responses**: Write the processed responses back to the MongoDB collection `requests_collection`, including the batch start processing and completion times.
 5. **Parallel Processing**: Process the requests in parallel to improve efficiency.
-Number of threads controlled by `parallel`.
+Implemented by `transformers Pipeline batching` Number of threads controlled by `parallel`.
 6. **Multiple Workers**: Ensure multiple workers can run in parallel without interfering with each other.
 7. **At Least Once Guarantee**: Ensure that each request is processed at least once.
 8. **Logging**: Implement logging for tracking and debugging.
 9. **Configuration**: Allow configuration of parameters such as the number of requests to process, MongoDB connection details through arguments or environment variables.
-10. **Graceful Shutdown**: Ensure the worker can shut down gracefully.
-11. **Timeout Handling**: Implement a timeout for LLM processing. may be customized by `timeout`.
-12. **Template Integration**: Use the specified template `phi3.template` for responses generation.
+10. **Template Integration**: Use the specified template `phi3.template` for responses generation.

 ## Requirements